dblqr/arch/README.md

 The secrets being located in AWS Secrets Manager, enables you to use open source tooling such as External Secrets Operator, or read them at the application runtime.

-For added security, the application could reach directly to Secrets Manager to fetch secrets at runtime, using and IRSA role and a service account.
+For added security, the application could reach directly to Secrets Manager to fetch secrets at runtime, using an IRSA role and a service account.
 This pattern allows for applications secrets to be pulled into memory versus the applications container environment.

 ## The Deployment Process